PDF 243 KB

 (time during which an infected person can infect others)

-Once a person has been infected with HIV they remain infected for life and may be able to transmit the virus to others.
+Once a person has been infected with HIV, they remain infected for life and may be able to transmit the virus to others.
 The risk of transmitting the infection to another person is dependent on the level of virus (viral load) in the body fluids (blood, semen, vaginal fluid and breast milk) of the infected person.

-Although there is no cure for, or vaccine against, HIV infection, significant advances in HIV treatment have been made over recent years that are known to slow or even halt the disease progression that would otherwise have led to AIDS.
-This means HIV is no longer a terminal illness and is now considered a chronic manageable health condition.
+Although there is no cure for, or vaccine against, HIV infection, significant advances in HIV treatment have been made over recent years that are known to slow or even stop the disease progression that would otherwise have led to AIDS.
+This means HIV is no longer a terminal illness and is now considered a manageable health condition.

 Multiple treatment options are available for people living with HIV.
 Treatments vary from person to person depending on disease progression, drug resistance and other health conditions.
 For most people, treatment is as simple as taking a single pill everyday with little to no side-effects experienced.
-In Australia it is recommended that treatment for HIV starts as soon as possible after diagnosis.

-Whilst HIV treatment outcomes over a whole lifetime are not yet known, the majority of people on effective HIV treatment in countries like Australia will achieve long-term suppression of symptoms and an undetectable viral load, meaning they can live a long and healthy life without the risk of transmitting HIV to their sexual partners.
+The majority of people on effective HIV treatment in countries like Australia will achieve long-term suppression of symptoms and an undetectable viral load, meaning they can live a long and healthy life without the risk of transmitting HIV to their sexual partners.

 Exclusion from childcare, preschool, school and work is not necessary.
 Children living with HIV may be advised to stay away from school during outbreaks of infectious disease (for example, chickenpox) to prevent them getting the infection.

 Health Care Workers living with HIV must comply with the requirements of their professional boards and in doing so are usually able to continue working.